mfjacobsen/Investigating-NN-Optimizers/README.md

 Results are saved to `output/eos/` in subdirectories named by optimizer and author initials (e.g. `output/eos/shampoo_ZJ/`, `output/eos/sgd_EC/`, `output/eos/adam_PP/`).

+Plots and graphs are embedded in each notebook and can be viewed directly on GitHub.

 ### Notebooks

 | Notebook | Description |